Skip to main content

 Mounted Weapon

-Personal ranged weapons weighing 20 lbs or more can be mounted on a vehicle, bipod, or tripod.
-This grants virtually unlimited Shots if attached to an energy source, and ignores Minimum Strength, Recoil, and Snapfire penalties.
+A mounted weapon effectively has unlimited Shots if connected to a sufficient energy source, and ignores Minimum Strength, Recoil, and Snapfire penalties.

 If a weapon with RoF 3 or higher is mounted on a vehicle, it also gains Point Defense and Reaction Fire.